0345 040 7702

 Defending a claim can be stressful and expensive, even if you’re found not to be at fault.

-As a charity, you’ll need to make sure you’re covered for compensation claims by third parties following fault or negligence of your employees, volunteers or trustees no matter how minor or genuine the mistake.
+As a charity, you’ll need to make sure you’re covered for compensation claims by third parties, such as members of the public or other organisations, following fault or negligence of your employees, volunteers or trustees no matter how minor or genuine the mistake.

-As a safeguard, the policy allows you to continue your normal operations while dealing with real or fraudulent claims of negligence or wrongdoing.
+As a safeguard, a Public Liability policy allows you to continue your normal operations while dealing with real or fraudulent claims of negligence or wrongdoing.

 'Took time with us and very quick in responses'

 Not all liabilities are covered under a Public Liability policy.
 Depending on what your charity does, you may need additional liability cover.

 If you hold databases of personal information you should consider Cyber Liability Insurance to cover the cost of security breaches, the loss of third-party data or cyber extortion.